-Following the adoption of IFRS 16, the Entity will recognise lease liabilities related to leases which were previously classified as operating leases in accordance with IAS 17 Leases.
-These liabilities will be measured at the present value of lease payments receivable as at the date of commencement of the application of IFRS 16.
+As at the date of first application, the Bank recognised lease liabilities related to leases which were previously classified as operating leases in accordance with IAS 17 Leases.
+These liabilities were measured at the present value of lease payments receivable as at the date of commencement of the application of IFRS 16.
 Lease payments will be discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, at the incremental borrowing rate.
-Interest rate applied by the Entity: weighted average lessee's incremental borrowing rate: $\sim 0.084\%$
+Interest rate applied by the Bank upon the first application: weighted average lessee's incremental borrowing rate: ~0.084%